 Begonia pteridiformis was discovered in 2009 and has only been available in cultivation for a few years.
 Native to Peninsular Thailand, it is found on wet limestone regions of lowland evergreen forest.
-It is named for the unique arrangement of leaves that resemble a fern (Pteridi) at quick glance.
-Growing to only about 10″ tall, it makes an excellent Begonia for the terrarium, although I have also seen it grown in open air successfully.
+It is named for the unique arrangement of leaves that resemble a fern (Pteridi) at a quick glance.
+Growing to only about 10″ tall, it makes an excellent Begonia for the terrarium, although I have also seen it grown in open-air successfully.
 A tuberous species, which like many tuberous species, does not like it too wet, and should be allowed to dry out between waterings.
-Despite it’s thin leaves, they are actually quite durable and can be used to propagate with a high success rate.
-It might be best to turn the leaves upsidedown on a barely moist substate for germination, as the leaves rot easily if kept too wet.
+Despite its thin leaves, they are actually quite durable and can be used to propagate with a high success rate.
+It might be best to turn the leaves upsidedown on a barely moist substrate for germination, as the leaves rot easily if kept too wet.
 During dormancy, cease watering for a season and keep in lower light, and it will come back eventually.

 Patrick Blanc has some incredible images of a green type growing on limestone, not to be missed!

 Even large cuttings taken and repotted can bloom in a short period of time, as here, plants taken off a larger plant are blooming one month later.

 The segmentation of the stem below is reminisce of bamboo corms.

 The plant growing below petered out quickly, as the clay medium I think was too moisture-rich.
 It looked nice for a few months.